École de Musique de l´Union Grand-Duc Adolphe

 The best laureates may be awarded by a prize offered by the SACEM Luxembourg and donators.
 Relating rules are laid down by internal regulation.

 The diploma of the ‘Luxembourg Competition for Young Soloists’ will be delivered to the participants of the Luxembourg competition.
-To the participants of the European competition, the diploma of the ‘European Competition for flute, trumpet and chamber music (brass instruments)’ will be delivered.
+To the participants of the European competition, the diploma of the ‘European Competition for oboe, bassoon, horn, piano solo and chamber music (percussion trio)’ will be delivered.
 The candidate who obtains less than 40 points receives a participation certificate.

 The categories this year will be: Oboe, Bassoon, French Horn, Piano, Chamber Music (Percussion Trio)